-- Tutor to demonstrate a skill which requires students to observe and analyse to work out an answer from a technical and/or tactical perspective, e.g. hard edge versus soft/flat edge in ferry glide. - Whilst doing the above, the tutor to help students with ways of evaluating the performance by using measurable outcomes and helping with their observation, e.g. counting how many strokes it takes, timing, distance moved, etc.
+- 1. Tutor to demonstrate a skill which requires students to observe and analyse to work out an answer from a technical and/or tactical perspective, e.g. hard edge versus soft/flat edge in ferry glide, downstream only forward strokes versus downstream and upstream forward strokes in ferry glide, downstream final stroke versus upstream final stroke when breaking in/out. - 2.
+Whilst doing the above, the tutor to help students with ways of evaluating the performance by using measurable outcomes and helping with their

-- 3. In smaller groups of 3 or 4 students, work to come up with a measurable way of evaluating an additional technical/tactical performance outcome, e.g. drawing a canoe sideways flat, edged towards or edged away from the paddle, in tandem turning with full sweeps versus half sweeps, synchronised versus not synchronised, etc. - 4.
-Tutor to facilitate the sharing of knowledge, drawing out the main evaluation methods and observational techniques used.
-Tutor to link this into how this feeds the decision-making of the 'what' of coaching. - 5.
-Tutor to facilitate the sharing of knowledge, drawing out the main evaluation methods and observational techniques used. - Tutor to link this into how this feeds the decision-making of the 'What' of coaching (the starting point, monitoring, changing session aim, individualising, etc.) - Tutor to support students in their technical/tactical knowledge and understanding.
+- observation, e.g. counting how many strokes, measuring turning effect, measuring speed/momentum effect. - 3.
+In smaller groups of 3 or 4 students, work in kayaks to come up with a measurable way of evaluating an additional technical/tactical performance outcome, e.g. which outcome of drawing a kayak sideways flat, edged towards or edged away from the paddle is more effective. - 4.
+Tutor to facilitate the sharing of knowledge, drawing out the main evaluation methods and observational techniques used. - Tutor to link this into how this feeds the decision-making of the 'What' of coaching (the starting point, monitoring, changing session aim, individualising, etc.) - 6.
+Tutor to support students in their technical/tactical knowledge and understanding.

 Session Title: Site Specific Coaching

 Session Number: 6

 Time: 90-minutes

 Venue: Water

-Craft: Canoe (tandem and/or solo)
+Craft: White Water Kayak